browserengineering/book/book/animations.md

-A naive implementation of this tree (allocating one node for each visual effect) is not too hard to implement, but each additional render surface requires a *lot* more memory and slows down draw a bit more (this might a good time to re-read the start of the [GPU acceleration](#gpu-acceleration) section).
+A naive implementation of this tree (allocating one node for each visual effect) is not too hard to implement, but each additional render surface requires a *lot* more memory and slows down draw a bit more.
 So real browsers analyze the visual effect tree to determine which ones really need render surfaces, and which don't.
-Opacity, for example, often doesn't need a render surface, but opacity with at least two descendant `CompositedLayer`s does.[^only-overlapping] The reason is that opacity has to be applied *atomically* to all of the content under it; if it was applied separately to each of the child `CompositedLayer`s, the blending result on the
+Opacity, for example, often doesn't need a render surface, but opacity with at least two "descendant" `CompositedLayer`s does.[^only-overlapping] The reason is that opacity has to be applied *atomically* to all of the content under it; if it was applied separately to each of the child `CompositedLayer`s, the blending result on the